Humanitarian Visa for Syrian Citizen

 - Political opinion within the meaning of the Convention is clearly not limited to party politics in the sense that expression is understood in a parliamentary democracy.

-We are pleased to confirm that our client’s application for Humanitarian Visa was approved and that he is now living safely in Australia.
+The application for Humanitarian Visa was approved, and our client now resides safely in Australia.

 Important Notice to Humanitarian Visa Applicants